-Norms for fair practice, and sanctions for bad behavior, may evolve in social networks to facilitate asychronous reciprocity, and individuals may by habit or internalization conform to these norms even in novel situations where the normal cycle of approval and reputation is suspended.
+Norms for fair practice, and sanctions for bad behavior, may evolve in social networks to facilitate asynchronous reciprocity, and individuals may by habit or internalization conform to these norms even in novel situations where the normal cycle of approval and reputation is suspended.
 Consider the single-shot ultimatum game with anonymous players: Player 1 proposes a division of a prize of 100 units.
 If Player 2 accepts, the players get the proposed shares; otherwise, they get nothing.
 It is rational for Player 2 to accept any positive amount, and thus rational for Player 1 to offer the minimum positive amount.
 However, if the probability of acceptance a(s) by player 2 is less than one when the share s offered by player 1 is low, then player 1's optimal strategy is to maximize a(s)·(1-s).
 Students in a cross-section of developed countries play similarly, but not rationally.
 Offers are usually 42 to 50 percent of the prize, and offers less than 20 percent are rejected about half the time.
-These results are consistent with behavioral rationality for the first player if $a(s) = \min(1,2.5 \cdot \min(s,0.2) + 6 \cdot \max(s-0.2,0))$, but acceptance probabilities of this shape are unlikely to be supported by observations.
+These results are consistent with behavioral rationality for the first player if for example a(s) = min(1,2.5·min(s,0.2)+6·max(s-0.2,0)).
+Whether stated beliefs of Player 1 regarding acceptance by Player 2 would be consistent with this a(s), or another function that rationalizes Player 1 behavior, is an open question.

 VI.2.5.
 Isolated cultures offer natural experiments for testing the impact of social norms on trust and reciprocity.
-Sam Bowles and a team of experimental economists and ethnographers have conducted anonymous ultimatium game experiments in 15 isolated societies.
-Four of these are the Lamalera, a cooperative whale-hunting culture in Indonesia; the Ache, seasonal foraging bands in Paraguay; the Hadza, hunter-gatherer bands in Tanzania; and the Machiguenga, horticultural family groups in Peru.
-The research finds strong cultural differences, with large mean offers among the Lamalera, who have ritualized rules for cooperation and sharing, and low mean offers among the Machiguenga, who have little experience in interaction outside the family.
+Sam Bowles and a team of experimental economists and ethnographers have conducted anonymous ultimatum game experiments in 15 isolated societies; see Henrich et al (2004), Bowles and Gintis (2011).
+Four of these are the Lamalera, a cooperative whale-hunting culture in Indonesia; the Ache, seasonal foraging bands in Paraguay that have some exposure to markets; the Hadza, hunter-gatherer bands in Tanzania; and the Machiguenga, horticultural family groups in Peru.
+The research finds strong cultural differences, shown in Table 3, with large mean offers among the Lamalera, who have ritualized rules for cooperation and sharing, and low mean offers among the Machiguenga, who have little experience in interaction outside the family.
 Within a culture, lower offers generate more rejections, but willingness to incur the cost of rejecting an offer differs substantially across cultures.
 The research concludes that violation of the selfishness axiom is common across cultures, but with differences that are a product of the social and economic lives of the subjects.
 The more integrated and market-oriented the contacts between individuals, influenced by the technologies available for subsistence, the stronger a norm for "fair play", and the more willing respondents to punish selfish behavior at a cost to themselves.